 Lara is a prospect generator with a strategy to seek exploration discoveries and create royalty interests in South America, funding a significant portion of its mineral exploration costs through joint ventures and partnership agreements.
 This approach significantly reduces the technical and financial risk for the Company, without losing exposure to the shareholder value enhancement of a major discovery.
 Lara's experienced management team has already made multiple discoveries and is well established in South America.
-Currently the Company is most active in Brazil and Peru, but retains an interest in several projects in Colombia and Chile.
+Currently the Company is focused and most active in Brazil and Peru.